Spending an extended period of time at home at this current time we should be thinking about ways to save money at home.

 Smart meters help you keep an eye on costs and consumption.
 But there’s more that can be done if you want to save energy and knock a few pounds off your bill.

-We’ve put together a list of top energy saving tips to add to your own new year’s list, with each one designed to help keep the bills down and consume less energy around the home.
-Some of them are incremental but easy to implement; others have upfront costs but offer long-term savings.
+We’ve put together a list of top energy saving tips to help you save money, with each one designed to help keep the bills down and consume less energy around the home.
+Some of them are incremental but easy to implement; others may have some upfront costs but offer long-term savings.

 Read on and discover our top energy saving tips for homeowners.
 Plus, understand how you pay for energy bills and what the future of energy could mean for your home.